kalyani-subbiah/daily-gold-price/README.md

 3) 7-day differences
 4) 30-day differences

-## Chart 2: Rolling correlation with yields of Treasury bills, notes and bonds.
+## Chart 2: Rolling correlation with yields of Treasury bills, notes and bonds. (from 1990)
 See: https://www.springer.com/cda/content/document/cda_downloaddocument/9780387279657-c1.pdf?SGWID=0-0-45-169676-p59330694 for an explanation of rolling correlation for forecasting.

 ## Steps to run app: